California Psalms

 18 Comingled,

-they surface born again as a great whole, one thing composed from what each carried,
+they surface born again as a great whole, one thing composed from what each held

 and their eternal transit rich in credit for a new acceleration.